 Peter Ramm is a poet and teacher who writes on the Gundungarra lands of the NSW Southern Highlands.
 His debut poetry collection Waterlines was released by Vagabond Press in 2022.
 His poetry has appeared in Cordite, Westerly, Mascara Literary Review, The Rialto, Plumwood Mountain, Live Encounters, Eureka Street and the Red Room Company.

-In 2022 Peter won the prestigious Manchester Poetry Prize and many of his poems have been shortlisted in Australian and International poetry competitions, including the Bridport, Blake, ACU, Fish, and Newcastle Poetry Prizes.
+In 2022 Peter won the prestigious Manchester Poetry Prize and many of his poems have been short or longlisted in Australian and International poetry competitions, including the Bridport, Blake, ACU, Porter, Newcastle, and Fish Poetry Prizes.
 Peter has also won the Harri Jones Memorial Prize, the South Coast Writers Centre Poetry Award, and the Red Room Company's Poetry Object twice.
 He has placed or been 'Highly Commended' in the Rialto Nature and Place Poetry Competition, the Tom Collins Poetry Prize, the KSP National Poetry Prize, and the Henry Lawson Memorial and Literary Society Poetry Competition.

 In 2021 Peter was the recipient of residencies withWestWords at the Daffodil Cottage and with the South Coast Writers Centre at the Wollongong Botanic Gardens.

 His poems have been anthologised in the SCWC Anthology Legacies and Mantle, the Hunter Writer’s Centre Grieve Anthology, Poetry for the Planet, Brushstrokes II, The Incompleteness Book II, Poems to Share II, and Red Room Company’s New Shoots Anthology.

 Peter has hosted poetry workshops with WestWords, the South Coast Writers Centre, and the English Teacher's Association.